BACKGROUND OF ProEthics

 Janette started her professional career in 1991, at the Bank Supervision Department of the South African Reserve Bank.
 She lectured in Criminal Law at the University of Venda from 1994 to 1996 and continued her academic career at the University of Pretoria.
 Upon completion of her doctoral degree in 1998, she decided to pursue a consulting career in the private sector.

 After co-managing and being a director of a private company until mid-2007, Janette joined the Ethics Institute of South Africa as a part-time contractor until 2014 where she served on their board for a two-year period.
-In August 2014, Janette started ProEthics, a new venture positioned to promote professional ethics and responsible governance practices in the private and public sectors.
+In August 2014, Janette started ProEthics, a new venture positioned to fight corruption, promote professional ethics and responsible governance practices in the private and public sectors.

 From 2010 to 2016, Janette lectured to post-graduate students at the University of Pretoria.
 She was elected as a member of the executive management committee of the Afrikaanse Handelsinstituut (AHI) from 2011 to 2013.
 She was a member of the Institute of Directors and served on the South African National Anti-corruption Forum from 2002 until 2012, where she represented Business Unity South Africa (BUSA).
 Janette was also appointed as a trustee of the Forever Theron Trust of Dr Annique Theron, internationally acclaimed founder of Annique Skincare, from 2007 to 2015.
 Most recently, Janette joined her advocate colleagues as part of Prof Tim Noakes’s legal defence team against the Health Professions Council of South Africa.

-- the legal, moral and ethical duties of leaders;
+- the legal, moral and ethical duties of leaders

-- ethical principles and norms;
+- ethical principles and norms

-- issues of morality;
+- issues of morality

-- ethical dilemmas and decision-making models;
+- ethical dilemmas and decision-making models

-- creating a culture of honesty and integrity; and
+- creating a culture of honesty and integrity, and

 - the long-term benefits of ethical behaviour.

 Apart from her involvement in the fight against corruption, Janette also develops and presents in-house training programmes on corporate governance, with particular reference to the King reports on corporate governance, the duties of directors, ethics management, prevention of corporate fraud, and compliance and risk management.
 She does research and develops training manuals and e-learning programmes for clients in both the private and the public sector.
-Janette’s courses in corporate governance, anti-corruption and ethics have been accredited for CPD (continuing professional development).
+Janette’s courses in corporate governance, anti-corruption and ethics have been accredited for CPD (Continuing Professional Development).

+She is regularly invited to address large audiences on the prevention of white-collar crime and has been privileged to present lectures with industry leaders such as Prof Mervyn King.
 She has published both nationally and internationally and she has extensive teaching experience at university level and is a popular speaker at conferences.
 Her client base includes not only large corporations, municipalities, government departments, technikons and universities in South Africa, but also in Ghana, Nigeria, Malawi, Tanzania, Mozambique, Zimbabwe, Botswana, the Democratic Republic of the Congo and Namibia.

 Dr Janette Minnaar-van Veijeren | ProEthics